didrocks/website/content/blog/ubuntu-focal-zfs.6.md

 Successfully saved as "autozsys_r8vem8"
 ```

-You can note that the service is streaming some DEBUG and INFO logs to the client, after signalling the associated requester and request ID to the client.
+In the previous output, that the service is streaming some DEBUG and INFO logs to the client, after signalling the associated requester and request ID to the client.
 This will ease tracing those requests also in the journal if you want to look at all logs directly on the daemon.

-You can see in the logs that we first validate authorization for a given request.
+You can note in the above logs that we first validate authorization for a given request.

 ### Polkit authorizations

-Each request is tested given the current context (which user is requesting what) and this is confronted in our [authorizer framework](https://github.com/ubuntu/zsys/blob/master/internal/authorizer/authorizer.go) against polkit rules.
+Each request is checked given the current context (which user is requesting what) and this is confronted to our [authorizer framework](https://github.com/ubuntu/zsys/blob/master/internal/authorizer/authorizer.go) against polkit rules.

 #### User, request and authorization

-A successful authorization will be, after polkit prompt:
+A successful authorization will log, after polkit prompt:
 ```sh
 DEBUG Check if grpc request peer is authorized
 DEBUG Polkit call result, authorized: true